arrow-kt/arrow-site/docs/docs/learn-by-example/3-modelling-data/README.md

 In algebra, it's represented by the "AND" operator.

 A product type is comprised of **all its properties**. *"This property, AND this one, AND this other one..."*, all of them are expected to **conform the structure of the type**.
 Based on this concept, additional behaviors can be derived (at compile time) based on the type structure.
 A good example of a product type would be `data class` in Kotlin, that the compiler derives operations like `equals`, `hashcode`, `components` (destructuring) or the `copy` constructor for.

+Arrow extends support for product types with the `@product` annotation, deriving additional behaviors on top of the stdlib ones.
+We will not be using those here, but you can take a look to [the official Arrow Incubator documentation](https://arrow-kt.io/docs/0.10/generic/product/) for more details on this subject.

 #### Sum type